 All four designs have now been released (plus a bonus fifth design) – read on to find out more and scroll to the bottom to view episode of the Shawl Saturday Vlog.

 Enjoy!
 Maddie x

-As of 15th March, the first pattern is available for members to download – scroll down to see more or click the link above!
+As of 8th June, the second pattern is available for members to download – scroll down to see more or click the link above!

 Living in Scotland the changeable weather is often described as being like “four seasons in one day” and I’ve also heard it said that “If you don’t like the weather in Scotland, wait half an hour and it’ll change!”

 On the East Coast of Scotland, while we often experience that infamous 24 hours of multi-seasonal weather, it’s not to say that we don’t also have four very distinct seasons of spring, summer, autumn and winter, and that in addition to their meteorological differences, each has its own definite traditional characteristics and cultural associations.
 Spring is the season of regrowth in nature, of spring cleaning, May Day and the Easter bunny; Summer is often holiday time – beaches, relaxing and spending time outdoors (albeit with a woolly jumper safely packed just in case!); Autumn is the season of shortening day-light, preparing for hibernation, and the cosiness that comes with wearing heavier Autumal clothes and jumpers, festivals of light and harvest; Winter is a season of waiting for the light to return, of spending time indoors or well wrapped-up outside and is punctuated by various festivals to brighten up the darkness.

 Join me for a knitting adventure through these four seasons with a membership of the Shawl Saturday Series 2019, but don’t worry, we’ll have slightly longer than 24 hours to knit these beautiful shawls in!